AironDev/adminmodule/docs/core-concepts/database-manager.md

 # Database Manager

-Voyager has some awesome database tools which allow you to Add/Edit/Delete or view current database tables.
-The other cool part of Voyager is that you can add BREAD or \(Browse, Read, Edit, Add, & Delete\) functionality to any of your tables.
+AdminModule has some awesome database tools which allow you to Add/Edit/Delete or view current database tables.
+The other cool part of AdminModule is that you can add BREAD or \(Browse, Read, Edit, Add, & Delete\) functionality to any of your tables.

 ![](../.gitbook/assets/database-manager.png)